 Nina Beier (Artist, STANDARD (OSLO), joségarcía, mx), Tom Burr (Artist, Bortolami Gallery).
 Moderated by Stephanie Cristello, Director of Programming, EXPO CHICAGO and Editor-in-Chief, THE SEEN

 What is the responsibility of formalism in the twenty-first century?
-This panel will trace the work of contemporary artists whose diverse sculptural practices are inflected, transformed, or reflective of their environment—from public space, to galleries, and institutions.
-Tracing the implications of visibility and invisibility through work that both adopts and appropriates existing materials, this discussion will address the poetic and political consequences of how works appear (or disappear) in a given context through the lens of object-making.
+This panel traced the work of contemporary artists whose diverse sculptural practices are inflected, transformed, or reflective of their environment—from public space, to galleries, and institutions.
+Tracing the implications of visibility and invisibility through work that both adopts and appropriates existing materials, this discussion addresses the poetic and political consequences of how works appear (or disappear) in a given context through the lens of object-making.

 Conversations at the Edge — EXPO VIDEO: These Restless Times